 Wrap your electric hot water heater tank in a water heater jacket.
 These insulation jackets are not recommended for gas water heaters, and may violate fire codes in some areas, but people who have installed them have reported some savings.
 The key safety issue is to ensure there is no jacket material close to the pilot light area or anywhere else close to the combustion area or the exhaust area at the top.

 Wrap your hot and cold water pipes with pipe insulation as far as possible.
 Armaflex insulation is one good quality, very energy efficient brand of pipe wrap.
-The best time to wrap basement pipes with pipe insulation is when you have gutted the basement and installed new plumbing – before you finish remodelling.
+The best time to wrap basement pipes with pipe insulation is when you have gutted the basement and installed new plumbing – before you finish remodeling.